zy31415/neural-net/README.md

 # Neural Network from Scratch in Scala - MNIST data analysis

-In this repository, I wrote a neural network algorithm from Scratch in Scala to analize MNIST dataset.
+In this repository, I wrote a neural network algorithm from scratch in Scala to analize MNIST dataset.

 Main reference: